mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/loss2.gif"> </p>

-where $p$ is ranges from 0 to 1.
+where p is the loss mixing hyperparameter which ranges from 0 to 1.
 This loss mixes the L1 Loss and the sobel L1 loss (difference of the sobel edges of the ground truth and the predicted image).
 This loss penalizes the network explicitly for not producing sharp edges in the super resolution image.

 * [3DSRnet: Video Super-resolution using 3D Convolutional Neural Networks](https://arxiv.org/abs/1812.09079)
 * [Wide Activation for Efficient and Accurate Image Super-Resolution](https://arxiv.org/abs/1808.08718)